 Today’s powder metallurgy services allow for a smooth transition from the traditional internal combustion engine design to the more efficient and environmentally conscious engines of the future.
 Advances in PM materials (like you'll find below) and processes (like sintering) have made that possible.

-If you want to see how new powder metallurgy materials and processes are changing metal forming manufacturing processes in 2020 and beyond, check out the following free e-book and related resources:
+If you want to see how new powder metallurgy materials and processes are changing the motor world, check out our electric motor resource hub:

 - Automotive Powertrain Design's Past + Future: EVs, Hybrids, IC, Diesel

 - Automotive Powertrain Design: Torque + 3 Other Considerations & Trends